evision-commerce/OrderManagement/README.md

 * Uniconta

 # Task Requirements
-This application comes with basic datacess methods, models Complete the application by creating two Main pages
+This application comes with basic datacess methods, models.

+Complete the application by creating two Main pages
 1. eShop Sales order Grid page (where it should show sales order header data) and with following features
 * Edit(clicking on edit should lead to edit page where user can inspect the data and perform actions like accept or decline the eorder)